MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 1. While running, you can obtain the current connection state with the `AppRemoting.TryGetConnectionState` API, and optionally disconnect and de-initialize XR using `AppRemoting.Disconnect()`.
 This could be used to disconnect and reconnect to a different device within the same app session.
 The sample app provides a tappable cube which will disconnect the remoting session if tapped.

-## Running the Sample app distributed and Holographic Remoting Player app in the modes described above
+## Running the sample app and Holographic Remoting Player app in the modes described above

 ### Mode 1: Run Sample app on PC in Connect Mode and Holographic Remoting player app in Listen Mode: